NubScrub/TWA-English-Patcher/README.md

 ## Notes

-* Made  with <3 for the international players of TWA Arena and the members of the SUNTZU community.
+* Made  with <3 for the international players of Total War: Arena and the members of the SUNTZU community.

 ## Support